-Your rocket must be powered only by commercially-made model rocket engines that are safety-certified by the NAR and listed on the final NAR Engine Certification List at www.rocketcontest.org.
+Your rocket must be powered only by commercially-made model rocket engines that are safetycertified by the NAR and listed on the final NAR Engine Certification List at www.rocketcontest.org.

-Hangar11 Hobbies will be onsite at the fly-offs as a rocket engine vendor.
-They have Estes engines of all types and most of the E and F engines that Aerotech and other manufacturers (but not Cesaroni) now have in production.
-IF YOU CANNOT TRAVEL BY AUTO TO THE FINALS WITH YOUR ENGINES (see below) YOU SHOULD ORDER THEM IN ADVANCE FROM HANGAR11, FOR DELIVERY ON-SITE AT THE FLY-OFF.
-Do not assume that Hangar11 will have engines in stock on the field that you did not order in advance.
-They will be the only on-site vendor.
-Hangar11 can be reached at:
+Performance Hobbies will support advance (pre-paid) orders for delivery at the Finals.
+They have engines of all types, plus other supplies such as parachutes.
+IF YOU CANNOT TRAVEL BY AUTO TO THE FINALS WITH YOUR ENGINES (see below) YOU SHOULD ORDER THEM IN ADVANCE, FOR DELIVERY ON-SITE AT THE FINALS.
+Do not count on Performance Hobbies happening to have the motor that you need at their sales operation at the Finals, please order whatever you need in advance and it will be delivered to you Friday evening at TARC Registration.
+Performance Hobbies is operated by Ken Allen and can be reached at: